 If you want the unique views of caldera and the volcano that Santorini is famous for, then you should stay at Fira, Firostefani, Imerovigli or Oia…and also pay the price as these are super expensive hotels.

-The last years, some very impressive hotels have also been built in Akrotiri village.
+Recently, some very impressive hotels have also been built in Akrotiri village.